 In September 2017, NHS Resolution reviewed 50 cerebral palsy cases and found that 32 of them involved errors in interpretation of cardiotocography reports.
 These injuries may have been the result of improper interpretation, delays in responding to distress, improper monitor placement, or failure to order a c-section in a timely manner.
 These are just a few of the ways that interpretation could result in birth injuries.

 As noted, one of the most common birth injuries resulting from cardiotocography errors is cerebral palsy.
 In addition, other birth injuries may include:

 This list is not exhaustive.
 To find out more about possible injuries caused by cardiotocography errors, contact your healthcare provider.

 Protecting Your Health and Legal Rights

 As a patient, you have certain expectations when you seek medical attention.
 You expect your healthcare providers to provide safe, quality care that is in your best interests.
 Unfortunately, that does not always happen.
 As humans, we are all prone to mistakes, and sometimes birth injuries are the result of a true mistake.

 In many other cases, however, birth injuries are caused by negligence – be it improperly monitoring fetal or maternal health, failure to address red flags, or failure to take action in a timely manner.
 In any case, not only have your expectations been shattered, but your legal rights may have been as well.

-If you or your child have been injured due to any of the factors discussed in this article, contact Brown & Brothers today to schedule a free case review with one of our birth injury attorneys.
+If you or your child have been injured due to any of the factors discussed in this article, contact Birth Injury Guide to schedule a free case review with one of our birth injury attorneys.
 Our staff and team of attorneys has knowledge and experience you can count on to understand your situation and take action.
 To get started, fill out our online form, or call our office at 1-877-415-6603.